 When your new single or album hits the public, you can track your release as it reaches new listeners in real time.
 You can get live updates on your new tracks and watch as new listeners find and play your music whether you’re on your couch at home, sitting in a tour van, or waiting to track your vocals in the studio.

 With the Spotify for Artists app, you can get to know your audience on a personal level and learn where most of your fans want you to play.
 Should you drive out for a weekend, or book a whole tour?
 Spotify for Artists will help you decide.

 As a rising indie musician, you know how to get a song on Spotify and onto a Spotify playlist through Octiive, but once we help get you on Spotify for Artists, you’ll also have access to loads of data you never had before.

 You’ll be able to track the performance of your singles, EPs, mixtapes and full-length albums both in real numbers and with handy visual charts.
 You’ll get to see how your audiences find your music as well as where these audiences are.
 Check out which countries love you best, then zoom in and see which cities in those nations might make the best destination for an international tour.

 Statistics like this can bring you important info for your next big promotion or advertisement, tell you which of your songs you should feature as your next big single, and which language you might want to learn just enough of to write a song specifically for the people who love you around the world.

 Your Profile at Spotify for Artists

-After learning how to upload songs to Spotify, one of the biggest concerns artists have is how to change the details in their Spotify profile.
+After learning how to upload songs to Spotify via a distributor, one of the biggest concerns artists have is how to change the details in their Spotify profile.
 And of course it is!
 Who would want to distribute their music without control over their name, their information, and especially, the way they look to the world?